LenneDalben/StardewValleyModsGPL/[CP] It Takes a Village - Class Events/README.md

 * MinimumDaysBetweenLessons: After kicking off the lessons, at least 7 days must pass between the lessons by default.
 This means it'd take at least 16 weeks in-game to see all the lessons.
 If you'd like to reduce the time between lessons to see them faster, or increase the time to spread out the lessons even more, you can!
 These are your options for minimum days between lessons: 1, 2, 3, 4, 6, 7, and 14 days.

 * SkippableConfig: Specify if you want the events in the series to be skippable (true, false).
 Default is false.
-If you skip the first event with Penny by the Museum, you will not see the rest of the events.
+If you skip the first event with Penny by the Library / Museum, you will not see the rest of the events.
 Useful for repeat playthroughs if you don't want the entire series to play.
 You can also skip events later in the series.

 * EditPenny8HeartEvent: For immersion reasons, Penny's 8 heart event is tweaked to include a reference to the lessons.
 Set this to false if you have another mod that edits Penny's 8 heart event.
 Default is true.